rafa-acioly/boleto-api/README.md

 Backup & Restore
 -----------------

-To backup the MongoDB datebase, run the following command:
+Run the following command to backup the database:

     % cd devops
     % ./doBackup.sh